bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 Thus, in terms of knowledge graph modeling, this JSON object should be interpreted as an *instance of a class* which name is the *name of the container or of the list*.

 Conversely, if the value is a *litteral*, the *key* should be the *name of a leaf or a leaflist*.
-Thus, in terms of knowledge graph modeling, the litteral should be interpreted as the object of a DataProperty which name is the name of the leaf.
+Thus, in terms of knowledge graph modeling, the litteral should be interpreted as the *object of a DataProperty* which name is the *name of the leaf*.

-The JSON2RDF tool (which is part of the YANG2OWL framework) implements these principles.
+The JSON2RDF tool (which is part of the YANG2OWL framework) implements these principles, realizing the Y-INSTANCE-TO-KG use case.
 {{snippet-json2rdf-pseudocode}} shows the algorithm implemented by JSON2RDF as pseudo code.

 ~~~